 We’re excited to share the location for our 2019-2020 retreats:

 Leader: Jasper Billings

-Camping and backpacking in Sequoia Kings Canyon National Park
+Camping, backpacking, reflection and team building in Sequoia Kings Canyon National Park

 Washington, D.C.
 8/25-8/30 (5 nights)